 - Deadline for applications – 10th January 2022

-- Successful applicants shall be notified between mid-January and mid-February
+- Successful applicants shall be notified between late-January and mid-February

 - Following notification, applicants have two weeks to pay for their registration fees

-- All successful students shall be asked to prepare a case that they will present at the Course.
-These cases will need to be submitted by the end of May.
+- These cases will need to be submitted by the end of May.

 - Final arrangement communications will occur in June.

 - The registration fee has been set at £80 and this will cover all course material, food and soft drinks, wifi access, social activity and the training workshop fee on D.3